What happens if there is no will?

 What you can do next and how LawConnect can help

-If you are managing an estate without a will or want to prevent this situation arising for your own family, consider taking these steps:
+People managing an estate without a will, or seeking to prevent this situation arising for their own family, often take a range of steps:

-1. Secure all assets and gather financial documents relating to the deceased.
+1. People often secure assets and locate financial documents relating to the deceased.

-2. Locate any will documents, even if they seem informal or outdated.
+2. People often locate any will documents, even those that seem informal or outdated.

-3. Identify who the main beneficiaries might be under intestacy rules.
+3. People often identify who the main beneficiaries might be under intestacy rules.

-4. Discuss management arrangements with family members early.
+4. People often discuss management arrangements with family members.

-5. Seek clarity on whether letters of administration will be needed.
+5. People often seek clarity on whether letters of administration will be needed.

-6. Understand the probate process and likely timeline for settlement.
+6. People often seek to understand the probate process and the likely timeline for settlement.

-7. Consider whether legal guidance would help reduce uncertainty.
+7. People often consider whether legal guidance might help reduce uncertainty.

-8. If you're currently healthy, think about whether making a will would provide clarity for your own family.
+8. People who are currently healthy often consider whether making a will would provide clarity for their own family.

 How LawConnect can help

-Dealing with an estate without a will can feel overwhelming, especially when you're uncertain about intestacy rules, inheritance entitlements, or whether the probate process will be straightforward.
+Dealing with an estate without a will can feel overwhelming, particularly where there is uncertainty about intestacy rules, inheritance entitlements, or whether the probate process will be straightforward.
 LawConnect provides personalised legal information through our AI legal assistant, which can help you understand the general legal framework around intestate estates and the steps involved in administration.

 Our AI tool is not a replacement for legal advice.
 It's designed to help you understand your situation more clearly and explore the range of options that may be available to you.
 However, only a licensed lawyer can provide legal advice tailored to your specific circumstances, especially if there are disputes, complex assets, or family complications involved.